lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 another resource group.

-Adding a specific agent to a specific resource group is not currently handled in the UI, and it can be done by editing agent config file from the installation location and restart the agent daemon.
+Adding a specific agent to a specific resource group is not currently handled in the Web-UI, and it can be done by editing agent config file from the installation location and restart the agent daemon.
 Management of the resource groups is possible in Resource Group tab of the Resource page.